-Prosecutors portray longtime Trump adviser Roger Stone as a liar
+'Straight up lied': prosecutors blast longtime Trump adviser Stone in trial

 Stone has been a friend and ally of Trump for some 40 years.

-“Now you’ll ask, why didn’t Roger Stone just tell the truth?” prosecutor Aaron Zelinsky asked the jurors.
+“Now you’ll ask, why didn’t Roger Stone just tell the truth?”
+Zelinsky asked the jurors.
 “The evidence in this case will show that Roger Stone lied to the House Intelligence Committee because the truth looked bad.”

 “The truth looked bad for the Trump campaign, and the truth looked bad for Donald Trump,” Zelinsky added.

+The prosecution said the jury will hear testimony from Steve Bannon, who served as an adviser to Trump during the campaign and in the White House, and former deputy campaign chairman Rick Gates, who testified for the government last year in a trial that led to the conviction of former campaign chairman Paul Manafort.

 Zelinsky accused Stone of five categories of lies.
-Zelinsky also told the jurors the case was not about politics nor is it about who hacked the Democratic National Committee in 2016.
+Zelinsky also told the jurors the case was neither about politics nor about who hacked the Democratic National Committee in 2016.
 U.S. intelligence agencies and Mueller concluded the hacking was done by Russia.

-The defense will get its chance to deliver an opening statement after the prosecutions completes its presentation.
-The opening statements follow the selection of a 12-person jury in the trial, with U.S. District Court Judge Amy Berman Jackson presiding.

 Stone is accused of lying to the Intelligence Committee about the Trump campaign’s efforts to obtain emails hacked by Russia that were published by the Wikileaks website to harm Democratic candidate Hillary Clinton’s candidacy.
 The Democratic-led panel is now spearheading the House impeachment inquiry against Trump over his request that Ukraine investigate a Democratic rival, Joe Biden.